 Funding the future of healthcare

-The mission of the Center for Integration of Medicine and Innovative Technology is to improve patient care by facilitating collaboration among scientists, engineers and clinicians to catalyze the discovery, development and implementation of innovative technologies.
+The mission of the Center for Integration of Medicine and Innovative Technology (CIMIT) at Massachusetts General Hospital is to improve patient care by facilitating collaboration among scientists, engineers and clinicians to catalyze the discovery, development and implementation of innovative technologies.

-CIMIT focuses on novel devices, procedures and innovations to improve patient care within:
+CIMIT focuses on novel devices, procedures and innovations to improve patient care with programs in:

 By awarding grants for ideas that others would not fund, CIMIT ignites the drive to move an idea from the bench to the bedside.